xpepermint/etcd-grpc/README.md

 [Etcd](https://github.com/coreos/etcd) is a distributed reliable key-value store for the most critical data of a distributed system.

-This NPM package provides a high performance [gRPC](http://www.grpc.io/) based clients for [Etcd V3](https://github.com/coreos/etcd).
+This NPM package provides a high performance [gRPC](http://www.grpc.io/) based promisified clients for [Etcd V3](https://github.com/coreos/etcd).
 It's open-source and it's written with  [TypeScript](https://www.typescriptlang.org).

 The source code is available on [GitHub](https://github.com/xpepermint/etcd-grpc) where you can also find our [issue tracker](https://github.com/xpepermint/etcd-grpc/issues).